 Tip: If you sell your house to a fellow veteran who has enough entitlement, they can assume your VA loan and free up your own entitlement.
 A non-VA home buyer can also assume your loan, but they must pay off the mortgage before your entitlement can be restored.

-There are a ton of VA loan benefits, so you’ll be glad to know that there’s no limit to how many times you can use a VA loan.
-While the process of restoring your entitlement to get another VA loan is relatively straightforward, the timing of it all can get tricky.
+There are a ton of VA loan benefits, so you’ll be glad to know that you can use a VA loan when you buy with Orchard.
+Here's why you'd want to work with Orchard: While the process of restoring your entitlement to get another VA loan is relatively straightforward, the timing of it all can get tricky.
 You’ll need to sell your home and then get your entitlement restored before you can buy your new house with a VA loan.
 You’ll also be required to occupy the new property within 60 days of closing (up to 12 months in individual cases) which could further complicate your timeline.

-The good news is that you can buy and sell your VA-backed home on your schedule by using a service like Orchard.
+The good news is that Orchard can help streamline your move.
 We’ll give you an offer on your current house that’s valid for up to 6 months, giving you plenty of time to find your new dream home.
 We’ll also help line up your closing dates, so you can avoid potential entitlement issues and occupy the house on time.
-Learn more about Orchard’s Buy and Sell service here.
+Learn more about Orchard’s Move First service here.

 Orchard guarantees your home will sell, so you can buy your next one worry-free.

 On top of a guaranteed sale, 95% of Orchard customers sell for more on the open market.

 Use our home sale calculator to estimate your net proceeds.